facelessuser/sublime-markdown-popups/docs/usage.md

     | on_hide | function | No | None | Callback for when teh tooltip is hidden. |

 !!! caution "Developers Guidelines"
-    If injecting your own CSS class from a plugin, please namespace them by either giving them a very unique name (preferably with the plugin's name as part of the class) or use an additional namespace class (preferably with the plugin's name) and a specific class.
+    If injecting your own CSS classes from a plugin, please namespace them by either giving them a very unique name (preferably with the plugin's name as part of the class) or use an additional namespace class (preferably with the plugin's name) and a specific class.
 This way a user can target and override your class styling if desired.

     **Example - Unique Class Name**:
     ```css